SeaHOH/ban-peers/README.md

 - The μTorrent of classic desktop versions seems identify its mobile versions as fack clients, Ban-Peers will take a unanimous and no special measures for.
   If problems, please feedback directly to the official forum.
+- There is a rare uTorrent bug choked torrent downloading, we have relieved it by restart download, first 5 pieces will be checked now.

 # What μTorrent settings should have been modified
 - Global